 We expect this feature to be a game-changer in terms of DApp development productivity.
 The Cartesi Rollups Host Environment can be executed by simply running a Docker Compose file, and detailed instructions about using it can be found in our Rollups Github repository.

 Stage 4: Packaging

 In this stage, the back-end part is packaged to run inside a Cartesi Machine, to be executed by a real Layer-2 node (i.e., not a development version in which the back-end runs directly on the host).
 The feasibility of running it inside a Cartesi Machine should have already been accessed during Stage 2, and now we will just see if the full DApp implementation runs satisfactorily as well.

 Since the back-end will keep using the very same HTTP API as before, it remains unchanged.
 The only difference is that this time around it will interact with a service running inside the Cartesi Machine itself, instead of directly communicating with the Rollups Host infrastructure as in Stage 3.

 Stage 5: Deployment

 With the full application working fine inside a Cartesi Machine, the final step is to deploy it.
-This can be tested on a local environment in which a Hardhat instance acts as a local blockchain, but the ultimate goal is of course to deploy it to a remote blockchain network.
+This can be tested on a local environment in which a Hardhat instance acts as a local blockchain, but the ultimate goal is of course to deploy it to a remote public blockchain network.

 This stage involves publishing the DApp back-end so that Cartesi Layer-2 nodes can execute its logic inside a Cartesi Machine.
-To that end, the DApp developer will use a deployment script that will register the DApp in the target blockchain and upload the back-end machine configuration so that it can be used by the target Cartesi nodes.
+To that end, the DApp developer will use a deployment procedure that will register the DApp in the target blockchain and upload the back-end machine configuration so that it can be used by the target Cartesi nodes.